 Assumptions and Limitations

 An omnipresent limitation in many studies of science and engineering is the qual- ity and quantity of available data for applications.
 Nuclear engineering commonly draws from published works containing the relevant nuclear data and the uncertain- ties behind them.
-There is also uncertainty in the published uncertainties as much of the available data is derived from models and never directly tested.
+There is also compounded uncertainty in the published uncertainties as much of the available data is derived from models and never directly tested.
 The results presented are limited by the currently accepted understanding of nuclear physics phe- nomena and by the limitations of published data that is consistently being improved upon by the nuclear science community.

-The second limitation, which is done so for convenience and publishing ability, is that the nuclear weapon environments are presented at an unclassified level.
+One delimitation, which was chosen for convenience and publishing ability, is that the nuclear weapon environments are presented at an unclassified level.
 All information used to develop the neutron flux and profile is available in open literature

 or derived from unclassified information to produce a representative environment.
 The accuracy of the representative neutron environment compared to a specific real-world nuclear weapon scenario was not analyzed and will not be presented.
 The scope of this work aims to provide a position where, if desired, one could easily go from the unclassified spectrum to one that fully meets a requirement.

-An assumption for this work is the choice of the NIF as the neutron source.
-Other sources may be present that would also perform the role, but NIF has unique benefits such as the prompt nature of the neutron yield and the fast neutrons arising from DT fusion.
+A delimitation for this work was the choice of the NIF as the neutron source.
+Other sources may be present that would also perform the role, but NIF has unique benefits, such as the prompt nature of the neutron yield and the fast neutrons arising from DT fusion.
 Although the NIF has been in operation since approximately 2010, there is a potential insertion of systematic error based on the source characterization and variability in the source output.

 Nuclear weapons can be categorized into three general classes: fission, boosted and TN [16, 32].
-It has been shown that the majority of the present capability to produce synthetic debris is most focused on the fission devices [5].
+Research has shown that the majority of the present capability to produce synthetic debris is most focused on the fission devices [5].
 The TN+PFNS was chosen in previous work because it is an area that lacks substantial source development.
 It is important to note that there is not just one spectrum that can classify the TN+PFNS.
 The TN portion of the weapon spectrum is assumed to be pure DT fusion [32].
 The impact of weapon design, which can vary substantially and play a large role in the resultant neutron energy spectrum, is not evaluated in this work.

-Some physical phenomena present in a full scale nuclear event are not taken into consideration for this analysis.
+Some physical phenomena present in a full-scale nuclear event are not taken into consideration for this analysis.
 First, the temperatures in nuclear weapons are on the order of 107 K, which is not experimentally feasible for configuration into the NIF [33].
 Second, the time dependency of the internal neutron flux as the weapon is configured is not taken into account.
 Additionally, there will be large changes to the flux from initiation to burnout; this work only considers a time and volume average result.

 Third, the synthetic weapon debris is created without induced fractionation.
 Chemical fractionation occurs when the nuclear debris formed solidifies based on the condensation point of the constituent materials.
 It is feasible to perform some level of fractionation; however, the levels of refractories and volatiles will not be altered in this work.
-Finally, the neutron spectrum considered is the internal weapon spectrum which would be attenuated in magnitude and energy through material and the atmosphere.
+Finally, the neutron spectrum considered is the internal weapon spectrum, which would be attenuated in magnitude and energy through material and the atmosphere.
 For fission product generation, the internal weapon spectrum is the key item of interest; however, nuclear certification testing would require modifications to determine a transported neutron flux for a requirement.

 Approach